Malappuram district: Airport

-Malappuram is served by Calicut International Airport located at Karipur, about 25 kilometre away from Malappuram City.
+Malappuram district is the home to Calicut International Airport located at Karipur, about 25 kilometre away from Malappuram City.
 The airport started operation in April 1988.
 It has two terminals, one for domestic flights and another for international flights.
 The airport serves as an operating base for Air India Express and operates Hajj Pilgrimage services to Medina and Jeddah from Kerala.
 Domestic flight services are available to major cities including Bangalore, Chennai, Mumbai, Hyderabad, Goa, Kochi, Thiruvananthapuram, Mangalore and Coimbatore while International flight services connects Malappuram with Dubai, Jeddah, Riyadh, Sharjah, Abu Dhabi, Al Ain, Bahrain, Dammam, Doha, Muscat, Salalah and Kuwait.
 There are direct buses to the airport for transportation.
 Other than buses, Taxis, Auto Rickshaws available for transportation.

 According to the statistics provided by the Airports Authority of India in 2019–20, it is the 17th busiest airport in the country and the third-busiest in the state.